Fighting Exponentially Small Gaps by Counterdiabatic Driving: Abstract

 \section{Abstract}

-We investigate the efficiency of approximate counterdiabatic driving (CD) in accelerating adiabatic passage through a first-order quantum phase transition.
-Specifically, we analyze a minimal spin-glass bottleneck model that is analytically tractable and exhibits both an exponentially small gap at the transition point and a change in the ground state that involves a macroscopic rearrangement of spins.
-Using the variational Floquet-Krylov expansion to construct CD terms, we find that while the formation of excitations is significantly suppressed, achieving fully adiabatic evolution remains challenging, necessitating high-order nonlocal terms in the expansion.
-Our results demonstrate that local CD strategies have limited effectiveness when crossing the extremely small gaps characteristic of NP-hard Ising problems.
-To address this limitation, we propose an alternative method, termed quantum brachistochrone counterdiabatic driving (QBCD), which significantly increases the fidelity to the target state over the expansion method by directly addressing the gap-closing point and the associated edge states.
+We investigate the efficiency of approximate counterdiabatic driving (CD) in accelerating adiabatic passage through exponentially small gaps.
+First, we analyze a minimal spin-glass bottleneck model that is analytically tractable and exhibits both an exponentially small gap at the transition point and a change in the ground state that involves a macroscopic rearrangement of spins.
+Using the variational Floquet-Krylov expansion to construct CD terms, we find that while the formation of excitations is significantly suppressed, achieving a fully adiabatic evolution remains challenging.
+Extending our investigation to realistic NP-hard spin-glass problems---specifically, the $3$-regular \textsc{Max Cut} and $3$-\textsc{XORSAT}---we find again that local CD expansions lead to negligible improvements in the final ground state fidelity.
+These results highlight the limited impact of local CD methods in overcoming the bottlenecks associated with first-order quantum phase transitions.
+To address this limitation, we propose an alternative method, termed quantum brachistochrone counterdiabatic driving (QBCD), which employs the approximate full CD connecting the ground state and the first excited state at a single parameter value close to the critical point.
+In the minimal spin-glass model, QBCD enables exponentially faster adiabatic evolution than the local strategies.
+To alleviate the challenges of its experimental and classical implementation for realistic \textsc{NP}-hard problems, we exponentially reduce the non-locality of the QBCD Hamiltonian by sparsifying its matrix elements to the density of the local expansions.
+Despite this drastic simplification, sparsified QBCD maintains finite ground-state fidelity at driving times exponentially shorter than in local strategies and counterdiabatic optimized local driving (COLD), demonstrating that even an exponentially reduced fraction of non-locality near the critical point is sufficient to achieve significant speedup across spin-glass bottlenecks.
+At the same time, reduced non-locality facilitates classical implementations via advanced numerical methods, while on quantum hardware its truncation serves as a resource-efficient approximation scheme for higher-order CD realizations.